Heber R. Bishop: Jade Collection Catalog

 An enormous catalog in two volumes, entitled Investigations and Studies in Jade, was made of the collection.
 The catalog, edited by Dr. Robert Lilley and assisted by R. W. Douglas, was limited to 100 numbered sets.
 The first eight sets were distributed to Bishop's children, two sets were sent to the Library of Congress to obtain copyright, and the rest were distributed to heads of government, libraries, and museums.
 Each set cost $1,800 to produce.

-Many specialists contributed to the book, including: Dr. George Frederick Kunz, Dr. Stephen Wootton Bushell, Dr. William Hallock, Dr. Samuel Lewis Penfield, Dr. Harry Ward Foote, Dr. Joseph Paxton Iddings, Professor Frank Wigglesworth Clarke, Mr. Ira Harvey Woolson, Mr. Logan Waller Page, Dr. Charles Palache, Luis Valentin Pirsson, Dr. Henry Stephens Washington, Dr. Henry Talbot Walden, Professor L. von Jaczewski, Dr. A. B. Meyer, Dr Joseph Edkins, Dr. Ludwig Leiner, Mrs. Zelia Nuttall, Miss Eliza Ruhamah Scidmore, Dr. Franz Berwerth, Ernst Weinschenk, and Tadamasa Hayashi.
+Contributors to the book included Dr. George Frederick Kunz, Dr. Stephen Wootton Bushell, Dr. William Hallock, Dr. Samuel Lewis Penfield, Professor Frank Wigglesworth Clarke, Logan Waller Page, Dr. Charles Palache, Dr. Henry Stephens Washington, Dr Joseph Edkins, Mrs. Zelia Nuttall, Eliza Ruhamah Scidmore, Ernst Weinschenk, and Tadamasa Hayashi.

 The bound volumes were 19 x 26 inches and weighed, respectively, 70 and 55 pounds.
 The paper used for the volumes was specially made by the Brown Paper Company, and weighed 176 pounds to the ream.
 The stock was a combination of pure white cotton rags and linen, and no chemicals were employed.
 "The illustrations were made by various processes; etchings, wood-cuts, and lithographs.
 The following etchers and engravers took part in the work: Walter M. Aikman (b.
 1857); Charles Jean Louis Courtrv (b.
 1846); Adolphe Alphonse Gery-Bichard (b.
 1841); Paul Le Rat (b.
 1840); Auguste Hilaire Leveille (b.
 1840); Rodolphe Pignet (b.
 1840); and Émile-Jean Sulpis."

 Contents of the catalog are: volume 1.
 General introduction.
 Jade in China: Introduction.
 Yü shuo.
 A discourse on jade.
 (Translation) Yü shuo.
 A discourse on jade.
 (Chinese text) Yü tso t'ou.
 Illustrations of the modern manufacture of jade.
 Jade as a mineral.
 Methods of working jade.
 Worked jade.
-Bibliography (p.
-257-260)--volume 2.
+Bibliography (pp. 257–260)--volume 2.
 Catalog: Brief introduction, with explanatory statement as to the arrangement.
 Mineralogical synopsis.
 Archaeological synopsis.
 Ancient or tomb pieces from China.
 Art objects, historical period.

 In 2000, an eBay user attempted to fraudulently auction set #100 which was in the possession of The Philadelphia Rare Books and Manuscripts Company.
 The same set was sold at auction by Christie's in November 2007 for HKD 3,487,500.